 Here are some samples of writing, made during the creative writing activity.

-First up, Participant 2, who is a prolific writer and made these two striking, powerful works on the themes of silence and noise, after a discussion on Una’s silence in Becoming Unbecoming and about survivors finding their voice.
+Participant 2 is a prolific writer and made these two striking, powerful works on the themes of silence and noise, after a discussion on Una’s silence in Becoming Unbecoming and about survivors finding their voice.

 Here’s participant 5 again, in writing.
 ‘My Bed’